reddcoin-project/reddcoin-3.10/README.md

 Changes to translations as well as new translations can be submitted to [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/).

-Periodically the translations are pulled from Transifex and merged into the git repository.
+Translations are periodically pulled from Transifex and merged into the git repository.
 See the [translation process](doc/translation_process.md) for details on how this works.

-**Important**: We do not accept translation changes as github pull request because the next pull from Transifex would automatically overwrite them again.
+**Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

 Development tips and tricks